annam0273/Data-Analytics-Portfolio/README.md

 Welcome — a collection of my data analysis projects demonstrating data cleaning, exploration, and insights.

 Projects
-- [SUPERSTORE SALES ANALYSIS](./superstore sales analysis) — Excel-based analysis of Superstore dataset.
+- [superstore sales analysis](./superstore sales analysis) — Excel-based analysis of Superstore dataset.
 - (Add new projects here as you complete them)

 About